- The TV picture is too big, or looks zoomed in too much so that you can't read the text crawling along the bottom of a news channel

 Limitations of Using HDMI Cables

 When using HDMI cables resizing the picture may not always be possible.
-Devices connected via HDMI cables can cause high definition channels to look fine while producing black pillars on either side of the narrow standard definition channels.
+Devices connected via HDMI cables can cause high definition channels to look fine while producing a pillarbox picture (with black pillars on either side) for the narrow standard definition channels.
 You will learn in the next section that this is the way standard definition pictures are intended to be viewed.

 The reason this happens is that the picture format and aspect ratio (as defined by the program or broadcaster) is an integral part of the signal that travels through the HDMI cable, and the television must abide by the signal.
 Consequently, the picture will always be framed the way both the broadcaster and TV manufacturer want it to be framed.